chinchalinchin/scrilla/README.md

 With these two new arguments, a portfolio's conditional value at risk can be optimized using the following,

-`scrilla -opt-cvar -prob 0.05 -expiry 0.5 ALLY BX SONY`
+`scrilla optimize-cvar ALLY BX SONY --prob 0.05 --expiry 0.5`

 The command given above will optimize the portfolio's value at risk consisting of <b>ALLY</b>, <b>BX</b> and <b>SONY</b> over the next half year (`expiry` = 0.5) conditioned the value at risk being in the 5th percentile.